joomla/Manual/docs/get-started/ide/phpstorm/debugging.md

 So beside your extension development project in PhpStorm open or create a new Project for Debugging inside your local Joomla!
 Installation.
 This Project should point to the Joomla!
 Main directory of your local Joomla!
 Installation.
 So in PhpStorm click on `File` > `New Project form Existing Files`and select your Joomla!
 Installation.
-PhpStorm may asks you if you would like to Trust this Folder, confirm that request.
+PhpStorm may ask you if you would like to Trust this Folder, confirm that request.

 ### Configure PhpStorm Debugger